lambdamikel/Busch-2090/README.md

-Whereas it was previously rumored that the original hardware design of the Microtronic might have been contributed by the electronics magazin "ELO" due to a previous collaboration between Busch and "ELO" for some of their earlier electronics kits, this turned out to be *not* the case.
+Whereas it was previously rumored that the original hardware design of the Microtronic might have been contributed by the electronics magazine "ELO" due to a previous collaboration between Busch and "ELO" for some of their earlier electronics kits, this turned out to be *not* the case.
 But read for yourself to uncover who, under commission of Busch and with and guidance from Mr. Jörg Vallen, developed the